 Soon after the cross Israel was set aside concerning another biblical principle – the principle of God’s calling.
 This is not permanent, but for a period of time that God alone knows.
 The gifts and callings are irrevocable (Rom.
 11:29).
 Israel is God’s earthly calling.
 But at this time God has set this aside and isn’t dealing with it.
 Calling is now with the church.
 It is not an earthly calling, but rather a heavenly one (Heb.
 3:1).
 And God will not deal with two callings at the same time.
 Israel’s house was made desolate so God would be free to form the church (Matt.
 23:38-39).
 The Jewish dispensation ended, while the dispensation of the kingdom of heaven in mystery began (the Christian dispensation).
 When Israel is set aside concerning the principle of calling, God brings in the Romans to destroy the city and temple again.
 It is the physical proof of this biblical reality.

 The principle of government was given to the Gentiles at the time of Judah’s captivity.
-The “times of the Gentiles” began.
-These times are still going on.
-God’s calling is with the church.
+Jesus labeled this period as the “times of the Gentiles.”
+These times are still going on today.
+God’s institution of biblical calling is with the corporate church world (Christendom); His institution of world government is with the Gentiles.
 This is God’s intended order until the end of the age.
-Civil government of the earth is with the Gentiles.
-It is not with the church.
-When Christendom is involved with civil government it is a violation of God’s intended order.
-It is against His will.
-In her history Christendom’s involvement with government is known prophetically as Mystery Babylon having adultery and fornication with the kings of the earth (Rev. 17:1-5).
+Civil government of the earth is with the Gentiles, not with the church.
+When Christendom is involved with government it is in violation of God’s intended order and against His will.
+In her history, Christendom’s involvement with civil government is known prophetically as Mystery Babylon having adultery and fornication with the kings of the earth and having a drunken influence over the masses (Rev. 17:1-5).
 The church is not of the world as Christ is not (John 17:14).
-We are to stay apart from the world.
+Her individual members are to stay apart from the world.
 We are not to have a relationship with it (I John 2:15-16).
-I know that throughout her history Christendom has sought civil power.
-But she has done so unrighteously, and against the Lord’s will.
-It has been her sin that has played a major part of her ruin.
+I know that throughout her history Christendom has sought civil power, but she has done so unrighteously and against the Lord’s will.
+It has been her sin that has played a major part of her corruption and ruin.

 There is one more accessory truth related to the biblical principle of government.
-There is no governing authority except from God (Rom.
+The only source of governing authority is God (Rom.
 13:1-7).
 He sets every civil power in place on the earth.
 This was confirmed by Jesus before Pilate (John 19:11).
 The same was spoken of by Daniel when the principle was given over to the Gentiles (Dan.2:37).
-All authority comes from God – from kings and presidents to local magistrates.
-Now once they are set in authority they answer to God.
-This is their human responsibility and God is looking for obedience.
-Will they do right in the sight of God with the authority they were given?
+This understanding is without exception.
+All authority comes from God – for kings and presidents down to local magistrates.
+Whether they know it or not, once they are set in authority they will have to answer to God for how they govern.
+This is their responsibility/duty in their God-given position.
+God is looking for obedience to His will in every decision they make.
+Will they do right in the sight of God with the authority they are given?
 (II Chron.
 24:2, 25:2, 29:2, 33:2, 34:2, 36:5) I know Satan now is the god of this world and age.
 This doesn’t mean he sets up any civil authority to govern.
 This remains solely God’s right and responsibility.
 However, how men behave when given power is an issue of individual human responsibility, and they all will answer to God for it – for the good they have done or the evil.
-This is where Satan comes in and corrupts – where human responsibility is looked at and obedience to God is required.
+This is always where Satan comes in and corrupts – where human responsibility is looked at and obedience to God is required.

 “In Him was life, and the life was the light of men.
 And the light shines in the darkness, and the darkness did not comprehend it.”